-The Man Shake and The Lady Shake are meal replacement products made and marketed by Cranky Health, a NSW company founded by Adam MacDougall.
+The Man Shake and The Lady Shake are probably the most popular gender-specific weight loss shakes available in Australia.
+These meal replacement products are made and marketed by Cranky Health, a NSW company founded by Adam MacDougall.
 Adam “Mad Dog” MacDougall is a former League player (Knights, Roosters, and Rabbitohs) and the face of The Man Shake.
 His wife Belinda heads up The Lady Shake.
-What’s the difference between these two shakes?
+So what’s the difference between these two shakes?

 What exactly is a Meal Replacement Shake?